Simon-Blamo/accessible-hangman/README.md

   Lists commonly used Git commands for version control.

 - **Requirements.md**
-  Details the program's requirements, including dependencies and specifications.
+  Details the program's requirements and features implemented.

 - **SetUp.md**
   Provides detailed instructions for setting up the program.